Changing the Username and Email in.NET Identity

 Command Description

-UserManager.FindByEmailAsync Finds a user by their email.
+UserManager.FindByEmailAsync Locates a user via email.

-UserManager.SetEmailAsync Sets a new email for a user.
+UserManager.SetEmailAsync Sets a user's new email.

-Programming with C# in ASP.NET Core
+Writing C# Code in ASP.NET Core

 var user = await UserManager.FindByIdAsync(userId);